Training Program in Pathogenesis and Host—Pathogen Interactions (HPI)

 Teaching is an integral part of the learning process.
 In order to provide students with some teaching experience, all students in the Department of Microbiology must serve as a teaching assistant at least once in either the Medical School MS 220 DRx course or in one module of a Foundation in Biomedical Sciences (FiBS) course.

-Students complete three 10-week rotations during his/her first year.
+Students complete three 8-week rotations during his/her first year.
 Two of the rotations serve as the basis for the qualifying exam.
 The qualifying exam is given in two phases.
 Phase 1 usually takes place at the end of the Fall Semester in the second year.
 It is based on the first two rotations and consists of a written summary and a 30-minute oral presentation in a closed session with the Qualifying Exam Committee.
-Phase 2 takes places after completion of the third rotation usually at the end of the Spring Semester of the second year.
+Phase 2 usually takes place at the end of the Spring Semester of the second year.
 It can be based on any of the three rotations except for the rotation in phase 1.
 Phase 2 consists of three parts: an abstract and a 5–7 page proposal on the student’s dissertation research, a 30–45 minute open research seminar, and a closed oral examination with the Qualifying Exam Committee.

 Research is the central part of the graduate student’s training and as such most of the time spent in graduate school is devoted to original laboratory research.
 This is carried out in the laboratory of a faculty member chosen by the student who serves as the student’s mentor and scientific advisor.
 A Research Advisory Committee composed of faculty scientists provides additional expertise and guidance to the student.
 The committee meets regularly with the student to help direct the course of research.
 Students are expected to publish the results of their original research in refereed scientific journals.